This article investigates illegal housing for upper-income residents in the protected forest area of the eastern hills of Bogotá

 This paper addresses the role of illegal actors and practices in urban governance in the Italian context, using urban regime theory as the theoretical frame of reference.
-The research centres on the analysis of two case studies in the city of Rome.
-It shows the existence of two shades of ‘grey urban governance’.

 This article investigates residential segregation at the intraurban level of migrants in Rome and Milan, considering religion as a point of reference

 This chapter examines the immigrant inﬂux from a thematic viewpoint – namely, the placement and construction of buildings of a religious nature – and from the speciﬁc geographical viewpoint of Italy.

 This article deals with housing illegality/informality in Italy, where it represents an established aspect of urban development.
 It presents a case study focused on Desio, a town close to Milan in northern Italy.
 Here housing illegality occurs by virtue of the well‐established presence of a mafia‐type criminal organization (the ‘Ndrangheta).